Europe’s largest marina

 Working for biodiversity with its Biohuts

-In 2015, Port Vauban in partnership with the City of Antibes installed 92 Biohut® nurseries in the port.
+In 2015, Port Vauban, in partnership with the city of Antibes, installed 92 Biohut® nurseries in the harbor.

-Experiment has borne fruit as a scientific assessment has shown more than 60 different animal species and marine plants.
-Among the observed species, 15 have an interest for the fishing area, which is enough to conserve fishery resources and actually facilitate the hard work of fishermen.
+The operation has borne fruit, as scientific assessment has shown that more than 60 different animal species and marine plants have been observed.
+Among the observed species, 15 are of interest for fishing, which is enough to preserve fish resources and actually ease the hard work of fishermen.

 Ideally located in the heart of the Côte d’Azur, between Monte Carlo and Saint Tropez, it combines heritage and modernity.
-A prestigious port with the ambition of becoming the port of the third millennium and an experimental field for new technologies, while preserving its heritage through an ambitious architectural project.
-This investment project is worth 135 million euros.
+A prestigious harbor with the ambition to become the harbor of the third millennium and a testing ground for new technologies, while preserving its heritage through an ambitious architectural project.
+This investment project is 135 million euros.

 - All